spginebaugh/muscle-aging-ml/README.md

 The code to for the preprocessing of the dataset can be found [here](https://github.com/spginebaugh/muscle_aging_ML/tree/main/scripts/preparation)

-The results and visulazation of the analysis can be found [here](https://github.com/spginebaugh/muscle_aging_ML/blob/main/scripts/analysis/MOFA_results_plotting_and_enrichment.md)
+The results and visualization of the analysis can be found [here](https://github.com/spginebaugh/muscle_aging_ML/blob/main/scripts/analysis/MOFA_results_plotting_and_enrichment.md)

+Projection of the Aging Factor onto bulk RNAseq datasets can be found [here](https://github.com/spginebaugh/muscle_aging_ML/blob/main/scripts/analysis/Projection_of_Aging_Factor_onto_Bulk_RNAseq_Datasets.md)